kubevela/kubevela/docs/en/cue/patch-trait.md

 Inject system environments into Pod is also very common use case.

-> This case rely on strategy merge patch, so don't forget add `+patchKey=name` as below:
+> This case relies on strategy merge patch, so don't forget add `+patchKey=name` as below:

 ```yaml
 apiVersion: core.oam.dev/v1beta1